rrrraghav/practicum-take-home/task2/README.md

 # Task 2
 We are designing a new course selection service.
 Right now we are displaying a single card.
-You are tasked with adding two key peices of functionality, as shown on the Figma board:
+You are tasked with adding two key peices of functionality, as shown on the Figma board.

 **Support Multiple Courses:** Render all of the provided courses as shown in the figma, rather than just the first